IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

     `cd /root/bdescripts`
     `chmod 744 bde_envPrepare.sh`

 4. As a pre-requisite, you should have prepared a list of students in a csv file (users.csv).
-(Steps to perform this step are at the end of the document)
+(Steps to perform this step are at the start of the document)
    -  A sample file is available at <br> https://github.com/IBM-SkillsAcademy/big-data-eng-2020/blob/master/scripts/big-data-ecosystem/bdescripts/users.csv
    -  Transfer the users.csv file to the VM
     `scp users.csv root@<ip_address>:/root/bdescripts/users.csv`